List of Works P to S

 2024 Size 9Ocm x 75cm Acrylics on Canvas

 Papakainga The guardianship of family land is paramount to those raised on it.
-Each generation has a role to play in maintaining the sacredness of papakainga land.
+Each generation has a role to play in maintaining the sacredness of their papakainga land.
+Rangatahi today are rising like expected to continue this practise of our living customs about the eternal life entwined in our land.

 2021 Size 5Ocm x 60cm Acrylics on Canvas

-The Pine Tree Line along our papakainga border imbedded beneath are our afterbirths going back in time.
-Mum guarded the old cherrytree and the old pepper tree.
-My older sister is the current guardian of our Pepper tree.
+The Pine Tree Line along our papakainga border had imbedded beneath our tupuna afterbirths going back in time to Jacob.
+Mum guarded the old cherrytree and the pepper tree like her koroua.
+My older sister currently guards our Pepper tree spirit of afterbirths maintaining customs while the spirit of the older cherrytree root beneath our papakainga projects stories through dream in order to share memory and be remembered.

 2021 Size 120cm x 112cm Acrylics on Canvas

-Pene Rakau Teaching from a kohungareo perspective is to bypass the english system and immerse the tamariki in nature speaking te reo Maori only.
-To Maori the pencil came to help them thrive.
+Pene Rakau Teaching from a kohungareo perspective is to bypass the english system and immerse the tamariki in nature speaking to Maori mind body and spirit.
+To Maori the pakeha pencil came to help them thrive as does AI and the internet today.
+Both a maze of haphazard pakeha tools we use creatively for our mahi of weaving our thread continuously into the future.
+Cultures may come and go but we remain committed to survive with our own perspectives and principles intact.

 2025 Size 5Ocm x 75cm Acrylics on Canvas